TheInsomniac/CloudEdit/README.md

 __Added:__
 - Rudimentary "view-only" JavaScript console for _console.log_ statements.
   - Unfortunately I have no way of catching "undefined" variables.
 They still go to the Browser.
 - Preview Modal in case you don't like scrolling or want more of the end-user experience.
+- Context menu on "right-click" over any editor pane.
+  - Theme Chooser for editor windows (changes all).
+  - JS and CSS Imports for the preview window.
+Currently:
+   - _-prefix-free.js_
+   - _modernizr.js_
+   - _normalize.css_

 ![Image1](https://raw.githubusercontent.com/TheInsomniac/CloudEdit/master/img/CloudEdit1.png)